shinyay/spring-cloud-gcp-trace-gs/README.md

 - **Trace**
   - Single Request or Job that is triggered in an application
     - **Trace ID** is generated when the first request is made
+- **Span**
+  - Sections of a job or request
+  - Single trace can be composed of multiple spans each correlating to a specific step or section of the request

 ## Demo